 |King / Cal King||$1,999|

 Wait, don’t let the price scare you off just yet.
 Big Fig regularly runs promotions on their website to make the mattress more affordable.
-This usually happens during major holidays, but we should also have an exclusive coupon linked on this page for you—this is an evergreen discount that should work year-round.
+In most cases, you can expect to receive $100-$200 off your purchase.
+Be sure to check the green discount box on your screen for the current promotion.

 Weight is something that often goes overlooked when shopping for a mattress.
 A lot of times shoppers are too worried about how soft the mattress is or how it limits motion, which are important, but your weight also plays a big role.
 And obviously this is something Big Fig has thought about considering they market their beds to bigger people—even individuals up to 500 lb.

 When we talk about weight, we’re mainly referring to how a particular mattress feels different to various sizes of people.
 We approach our reviews through the eyes (or body) of an average sized person (150 to 250 lb).
 However, in general, heavier folks (250+ lb) seem to think most mattresses are softer than what average sized folks think.

 That’s because these types of sleepers apply more pressure and stress on a bed and tend to sink in a bit more.
 On the flip side, lighter sleepers (150 lb or less) tend to think most mattresses are firmer than what average sized sleepers say.
 This is because they exert very little pressure on a bed and lay more on top of the mattress.
 Keep this in mind as we progress through this Big Fig review.